• Skip to main content

 • If your family likes onions, feel free to add a handful of chopped onions to the beef when you are browning it.

-• Mexican Blend cheese generally comes pre-shredded and contains a nice mix of Monterey Jack, Cheddar, Asadero, and Queso Quesadilla cheeses.
+• Mexican Blend cheese generally comes pre-shredded and contains a nice mix of Cheddar, Asadero, Queso Quesadilla, and Monterey Jack cheese.
 You can substitute any of these cheeses for the blend.

-• Enchiladas on a plate topped with sour cream and salsa.
+• Shrimp and Bacon Quesadillas on a plate with avocado and salsa toppings

 Thank you so much for visiting Grits and Pinecones; I hope you come back soon!